 All bamboo batting possesses these amazing traits, but the brand of batting you choose has a pretty big effect on the overall quality and longevity of your finished quilt.
 I have a couple of go-to brands that I come back to time after time (ooh!
 Cue music again!) when looking for quilt batting:

-- Quilters Dream: Quilters Dream Orient batting is everything batting should be; luxurious, velvety soft, strong and devoid of inconsistencies (like thin and thick spots sadly found in other battings).
-Dream Orient is a bamboo blend, incorporating some silk and cotton fibers.
+- Quilters Dream: Quilters Dream Bamboo batting is everything batting should be; luxurious, velvety soft, strong and devoid of inconsistencies (like thin and thick spots sadly found in other battings).
+Dream Bamboo is a bamboo blend, incorporating some silk, tencel and cotton fibers.
 It’s needle-punched, which means there is a right and wrong side, but that’s no problem for you because we already covered that here on the blog – Is There a Right Side to Quilt Batting?

 Perfect Projects to Use Bamboo Batting